In his role as historian for the Royal High School and the RHS Club, your editor responds to an average of around one query or request a week.

 These items emanate mainly from the school, but are increasingly coming from other sources including the contact form in this website.
 While some are dealt with by a couple of emails or telephone calls, many result in projects of varying sizes, and it is thought that you, the readers of the site, might be interested in their lifecycle.
 Help with their resolution is often sought from and provided by Tom Bacciarelli and Ian R.C.
 Cowie.

-- The School prize history (initially the sixty current awarded) was included in the 2021 Annual Report, and a prize or bursary description from that table was added to each prize envelope
+- The School prize history (initially the sixty currently awarded) was included in the 2021 Annual Report, and a prize or bursary description from that table was added to each prize envelope

 - The discovery of two RHS prize medal designs by the archivist at the Abbotsford Trust.
 The Sir Walter Scott Medal is particularly appropriate this year, given that his 250th birthday is on 15th August.
 It was first awarded in 1932, but apparently stocks ran dry by 1972, when it became the Scott ‘Prize’.
 We are indeed fortunate to have located one of the medals, won by Gordon Symon in 1970, and are indebted to him for its loan.
 It’s a splendid object, and close inspection shows that it was created in the Royal Mint, and that the designer was famed sculptor Pilkington Jackson.
 The companion plaque which adorns the school wall outside the old main entrance can be seen here.
 Sadly it has been defaced, and is planned to be restored in due course.
 The other medal is the Muir memorial medal, created in memory of a very popular Geography teacher (Thomas S Muir) who died suddenly at the age of just 32.
 It was first awarded in 1929 to the 5th year Dux, and, like the Scott medal, was presented as such until 1971, when it also became simply a ‘Prize’, but is still awarded to this day.
 Many thanks to Sir John Kay for providing photographs of the medal he won in 1965.

-- The initiation of the biography project based on correspondence with FP’s
+- The initiation of the biography project based on a request from the Rector and correspondence with FP’s

 - Bo’ness Rugby Club was originally founded in 1900, with the help of Michael O’Grady of the Royal High School, who captained the side.
 The side reformed in 2011, and their archivist asked us to help trace O’Grady.